On a topology property for the moduli space of Kapustin-Witten equations: K a hler surfaces

-We apply a vanishing theorem of extra fields of Vafa-Witten equations due to Mare \cite{BM} Theorem 4.2.1 to prove that \begin{thm} Let $X$ be a simply-connected, K\"{a}hler surface with a K\"{a}hler metric $g$, $E$ be a principal $SU(2)$ or $SO(3)$-bundle.
-Let the triple $(A,\b,\gamma)$ be a solution of the $decoupled$ Vafa-Witten equations:
+the moduli space of solutions of Vafa$\en$Witten equations.
+We apply a vanishing theorem of extra fields of Vafa$\en$Witten equations due to Mare \cite[Theorem 4.2.]{BM} 1 to prove that \begin{thm} Let $X$ be a simply-connected, K\"{a}hler surface with a smooth K\"{a}hler metric $g$, $E$ be a principal $SU(2)$ or $SO(3)$-bundle.
+Let the triple $(A,\b,\gamma)$ be a solution of the $decoupled$ Vafa$\en$Witten equations:

-If $A$ is an irreducible connection, then $\b=\gamma=0$. \end{thm} Following the idea on Hitchin-Simpson equations, we also have \begin{cor} Let $X$ be a compact, simply-connected, K\"{a}hler surface with a K\"{a}hler metric $g$, $E$ be a principal $SU(2)$-bundle.
-There is a positive integer $c$ with following significance.
-If $g$ is a $c$-$generic$ metric in the sense of Definition (\ref{D1}) and $(E,\b)$ is stable $\b$-stable bundle with $c_{2}(E)=c$, then the moduli space of $\b$-stable bundle is non-connected. \end{cor}
+If $A$ is an irreducible connection, then $\b=\gamma=0$. \end{thm} Following the idea of Hitchin$\en$Simpson equations, we also have \begin{cor} Let $X$ be a compact, simply-connected, K\"{a}hler surface with a smooth K\"{a}hler metric $g$, $E$ be a principal $SU(2)$-bundle.
+Suppose that $(E,\b)$ is $\b$-stable bundle with $c_{2}(E)=c$, then there is a positive integer $c$ with following significance.
+If $g$ is a $c$-$generic$ metric in the sense of Definition (\ref{D1}), then the moduli space of $\b$-stable bundle is non-connected. \end{cor}